edelvalle/xoutil/docs/source/history/_changes-1.6.11.rst

 This is the last release of the 1.6 series.
 It's being synchronized with release 1.7.0 to deprecate here what's being changed there.

+In 1.7.0 we extract the Python 2/3 compatibility layer to a separate `xoutil.eight`:mod: module, thus leaving ``xoutil`` modules for things that, though they will work in both Python 2/3, are not backports or fixes to modules in the standard library, the later will be the goal of ``xoutil.eight``.

+In this regard, both 1.6.11 and 1.7.0 will be the middle ground of this process.
+Some things are deprecated in this release and removed in 1.7.0, while others are being deprecated in 1.7.0 and removed later on.

 - The `defaults` argument of `xoutil.objects.smart_copy`:func: is going to be keyword-only in version 1.7.0.
 Using it as a positional argument will now issue a warning.